15 Things To Do In Ethiopia: Experience Nature And Culture

 Photo: ProtoplasmaKid / Wikimedia Commons

 Ethiopia is the birthplace of coffee, and there’s no better way to experience its importance to the local culture than by participating in a traditional Ethiopian coffee ceremony.
 This is a complex preparation that starts with raw coffee beans being roasted over an open fire and then ground and brewed in a “jebena” pot.
-It is a social ceremony, a family or friend gathering for stories and an aromatic cup of coffee.
 While in Addis Ababa or other major cities, you can find numerous cafes offering this experience, often accompanied by the opportunity to learn about the beans’ origins.

 Location: Addis Ababa and other cities, Ethiopia